-The following training will be provided to all staff:
+The following training will is provided to all staff:

-- Information on the Title VI Policy and LEP responsibilities; annually and upon hire. - Description of language assistance services offered to the public; in person and telephone. - Use of the "I Speak" cards. - Documentation of language assistance requests.
+- Information on the Title VI Policy and LEP responsibilities; annually and upon hire. - Description of language assistance services offered to the public, in person and telephone. - Use of the "I Speak" cards. - Documentation of language assistance requests.
+A button is available on the SharePoint HOME site (internal website also available via CU iPhone) where all staff can report LEP Contacts.